iqual-ch/iq_multidomain_extensions/README.md

 Go to /admin/config/search/xmlsitemap to add sitemaps.
 On each sitemap, there's a new field available to set the domain.

 ### Favicon
-If you're not working with a mutli-theme setup (one of them per domain), the iq_multidomain_favicon_extension submodule is needed.
+If you're not working with a mutli-theme setup (one theme per domain), the iq_multidomain_favicon_extension submodule is needed.
 Install it with

     drush en iq_multidomain_favicon_extension

 Once installed, a new field is available on the domain site settings for the favicon.
-/admin/config/domain/domain_site_settings/{domain_id}/edit
+/admin/config/domain/domain_site_settings/{domain}/edit

 ### Robots.txt
 If you want to register a robots.txt file per domain, you must activate iq_multidomain_robotstxt_extension.
 Install it with